MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/get-started-with-xbox-live-partner.md

 ---
-title: Get started with Xbox Live, for Managed Partners
+title: Get started with Xbox Live, for ID@Xbox Partners
 description: All the high-level steps for Xbox Live-enabling your game, from joining the ID@Xbox Program, through releasing your game. ms.assetid: 69ab75d1-c0e7-4bad-bf8f-5df5cfce13d5 ms.date: 06/07/2017